 The height of the pass according to the GPS receiver is 2837 meters.

-If we are talking about mountain passes that can be overcome by car, then, of course, the Karagem pass is one of the most beautiful and difficult to access.
-Very tall and very steep.
-And steep in all respects – and the complexity of the path, and the number of thrills, and the beauty of the landscape.
-From Beltira, the road rises up the Taldur to the confluence of the river Djelo into it.
-From here begins the road to the pass.
-Or rather, adventures begin.
+Among mountain passes that can be overcame by car, the Karagem pass is, of course, one of the most beautiful and difficult to access.
+It is very high and very steep, but complexity of the path and the number of thrills worth beauty of the landscape.
+From Beltir the road rises up the river Taldura and leads to the place where it confluences with river Djelo.
+Here the road to the pass – and adventures – begins.

-However, the ascent from the arrows of the rivers and fords is just a detour: the road to the top overpasses the gorge, in which the river broke through the channel.
-Having skirted the booms, you will have to go down again to the valley of Djello, to cross several times the dry, stony course and again climb onto the watershed.
-Up the slope and further … To the clouds!
-Sharp impressions are guaranteed.
-The first time – the rise is endless.
+simple ford can turn into an insurmountable obstacle in just a few tens of minutes, and all that would remain for travelers is to wait patiently for a few hours until the flood ends.
+Right after the ford the pathway starts to climb up the hill.
+An extremely steep climb ends with a platform from which a stunning view of the Taldura valley opens.
+Taldura is a “white river”, which means glacial – it originates on the glacier of Bolshaya Taldura, the largest glacier of the South Chuy Ridge.
+The water in it, as a rule, is turbid and really white in color, as it usually is with glacial rivers.
+However, the ascent from the river is just a detour: the road to the top overpasses the gorge, in which the river made its channel.
+After skirting, we will go down to the valley of Djello again – to cross the dry, stony course a few more times, and climb back onto the watershed.
+Up the slope – to the clouds!
+Incredible impressions are guaranteed.
+For the first time the upward climb seems to be endless.
 But it’s worth it.
-You do not just rise, but rise above the mountains.
+You rise – and you rise above the mountains.
 The absolute height is 2837 meters above sea level.
-Climbing the saddle, you find yourself in the middle of a huge mountain system.
-On the left is the top of the South Chuy Ridge, on the right is the Severo-Chui, and in front lies the mountain range of the Katunsky Range with the three-headed beluga Belukha towering above it.
+Climbing up the saddle, you find yourself in the middle of a huge mountain system.
+On the left is the South Chuy Ridge, on the right is the Severo-Chui Ridge, and just in front of you lies the Katunsky Mountain Range with the three-headed snow-white Belukha towering above.

-Already almost at the top, under the pass, the road passes between two lakes.
-The pass itself, as it should be, is marked with pyramids of stones.
-The winds are constantly blowing here.
-Always.
-Zielonka, that is, the border of the forest, is far behind, and even dwarf birches are no longer growing here.
-Only the wind, endless mountains and space.
+Almost at the top the road passes between two lakes.
+This place is marked with pyramids of stones.
+The winds are constantly blowing here, always – as they face no obstacles anymore.
+The green forest border is far behind, and even dwarf birches cannot be seen here.
+Only the wind rushes through the open space of the height, surrounded beneath by endless chains of mountains.
 This is the pass of Karagem.